Valeriana’s Murals: On Women’s Rights and Ecofeminism Between Indonesia and Colombia

 Valeriana is a feminist muralist, designer and illustrator from Bogotá, Colombia.
 Her studies of Batik, the Indonesian wax fabric painting art, led her to travel frequently between the two countries.
 This acculturation has allowed her to create a series of feminist murals that depict shared experiences between women in the two nations.
 Her murals chart an intersectional feminist experience that is close to nature and sees similarities between women and Mother Earth.
 Her murals call for the liberation of both women and the planet from the constraints of the patriarchy.
 Valeriana’s murals are aligned with the United Nations Sustainable Development Goals of Gender Equality, Reduced Inequalities, and Life on Land.

 For Valeriana, one of her most recent pieces, Living Wall Vol. 5: Abuelas Plantas, which is a 16 metres wide living wall at the Kebun Buku (Book Garden) bookshop at Minggiran, Yogyakarta, encapsulates her oeuvre and the connection she has with both Colombia and Indonesia.
-It took her two years to create the piece, which synthesized her experiences in her hometown at Caldas, Colombia, with her experiences in Indonesia.
+It took her two years to create the piece, which synthesized her experiences in her ancestral hometown at Riosucio Caldas, Colombia, with her experiences in Indonesia.
 In both countries, Valeriana felt a connection between women and nature.
 In both places, women are tasked with and feel the need to nurture the land.
 They also pass down knowledge about sacred plants that can heal and sustain humanity from generation to generation.

 What Valeriana is acknowledging is essentially a contemporary form of ecofeminism.
 Along with renewed vigour for environmental consciousness, this branch of feminism was popularized in the 1970s.
 Ecofeminism examines how both women and Mother Nature suffer at the hands of the patriarchy.
 They are both exploited while expected to care for the masses and always expected to give without receiving much in return.
 Yet, both Mother Nature and women hold the key to humanity’s longevity.
 Humankind cannot sustain future generations without women and without Mother Nature, there will be no planet for humanity to live on, and there will be no future.